MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_1.md

 What are the code reviews?
 A code review is when YOU [record a scrim](https://selftaughttxg.com/2021/02-21/CreateAScrimbaScreencast/) reviewing another person's JavaScriptmas solution, providing constructive feedback.

 **This year will be my third year participating in Scrimba's JavaScriptmas event.
 I will be completing each of the daily challenges and providing detailed solutions.
-Also, I am featuring others' works in the community hights section!**
+Also, I am featuring others' works in the community highlights section!**

 ---